cbeck88/visit_struct/README.md

 ```

+A nice feature of `visit_struct` is that `visit_struct::apply_visitor` always respects the
+C++11 value category of it's arguments.
+That is, if `my_struct` is a `const &`, then the fields will be passed to the visitor as
+`const &`.
+If it is an `lvalue reference`, they will be passed as `lvalue reference`'s,
+etc.

-It should be noted that there are already libraries that do this, like `boost::fusion`,
+It should be noted that there are already libraries that permit structure visitation like
-which does this and much much more.
+this, such as `boost::fusion`, which does this and much more.

 However, our library can be used as a single-header, header-only library with no external dependencies.
 The core `visit_struct.hpp` is in total about one hundred lines of code, depending on how you count,